-1 Section 924(a)(2) penalizes a Section 922 violation with a fine, less than ten years in prison, or both.
-But if someone who violates Section 922 has at least "three previous convictions . . . for a violent felony or [for] a serious drug offense, or both, committed on occasions different from one another," Section 924(e) directs the imposition of a fine and a prison sentence of "not less than fifteen years[.]"
-Because Ray allegedly has several earlier convictions, including "Robbery with a Gun or Deadly Weapon" and at least three convictions for "Delivery of Cocaine within 1000 ft of a School," a conviction under Section 922 would qualify Ray for sentencing under Section 924(e).
+1 Section 924(a)(2) penalizes a Section 922 violation with less than ten years in prison or a fine or both.
+But if someone who violates Section 922 has at least "three previous convictions . . . for a violent felony or [for] a serious drug offense, or both, committed on occasions different from one another," Section 924(e) directs the imposition of a prison sentence of "not less than fifteen years" and a fine.
+Because Monroe has several earlier convictions, including "Delivery of a Controlled Substance within 1000 Feet of a Church;" "Possession of Cocaine;" "Felon in Possession of a Firearm;" and "Delivery of Cocaine," a conviction under Section 922 would qualify Monroe for sentencing under Section 924(e).

-"regulation is consistent with this Nation's historical tradition of firearm regulation."
+Bruen explains that the Constitution presumptively protects conduct covered by the Second Amendment's plain text unless the United States shows that a "regulation is consistent with this Nation's historical tradition of firearm regulation."
 Consistent with D.C. v.
 Heller, 554 U.S. 570 (2008), which Bruen cites repeatedly and approvingly, Bruen recognizes that "the Second and Fourteenth Amendments protect the right of an ordinary, law-abiding citizen to possess a [firearm]" and holds unconstitutional a regulation "prevent[ing] law-abiding citizens with ordinary self-defense needs from exercising their right to keep and bear arms."
 Justice Thomas's opinion for the court in Bruen; Justice Alito's concurrence; Justice Kavanaugh's concurrence, in which Chief Justice Roberts joins; and Justice Breyer's dissent, in which Justices Sotomayor and Kagan join, each understand Bruen "to cast no doubt" on Heller's approval of certain gun regulations, including the prohibition against a felon's possessing a firearm.
 As Justice Thomas, discussing Heller, writes in Bruen:

 After holding that the Second Amendment protected an individual right to armed self-defense, we also relied on the historical understanding of the Amendment to demark the limits on the exercise of that right.
-We noted that, "[l]ike most rights, the right secured by the Second Amendment is not unlimited."
+We noted that, "[1]ike most rights, the right secured by the Second Amendment is not unlimited."
 "From Blackstone through the 19th-century cases, commentators and courts routinely explained that the right was not a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose."
-For example, we found it "fairly supported by the historical tradition of prohibiting the carrying of 'dangerous and unusual weapons'" that the Second Amendment protects the possession and use of weapons that are "'in common use at the time.'" (internal citations omitted)
+For example, we found it "fairly supported by the historical tradition of prohibiting the carrying of 'dangerous and unusual weapons'" that the Second Amendment protects the possession and use of weapons that are "in common use at the time." (internal citations omitted)